Roosevelt High School

 • Talk with your parents or guardians if you haven’t already.

-• If you still have a question about what course to take, speak with your current counselor or email your future Roosevelt counselor.
+• If you still have a question about what course to take, email your future Roosevelt counselor.

 • World Lit 10 A/B (year-long)